joshualande/joshualande.github.io/_drafts/2014-02-15-introduction-apache-pig-examples.md

 tables stored as [CSV](http://en.wikipedia.org/wiki/Comma-separated_values). files on your computer:

-First, we have the recipes data source:
+First, we have the recipes data source.
+The data in this table is recipe_id, recipe_name, and recipe_description:

 ```
 $ cat recipes.csv